bkesterbyld/maroon-potato/src/pages/index.md

       - title: 'no code, no limits logic'
         content: >
           Above's no code logic agents enable CRUD, business logic and real-time analytics without having to learn anything.
-Our tech puts logic right with the data, like a spreadsheet, so manipulations and computations are instant.
-And you can use [parallel and in-memory processing options](https://www.abovecomp.com/faq) to crunch massive real time,
-          disparate data and execute sophisticated calculations and AI.
+Data processing is infinitely scalable both vertically and horizontally, enabling you to execute complex algorithms, AI and ML.
         actions: []
         image: images/dataprocessing.png
         media_position: left